A call to arms: making the case for more reusable libraries: Scientific Code Development

 As principal investigators (PIs) usually do not have the resources (time and/or programming knowledge) to develop or maintain software, a code development project typically begins with the arrival of a new student or postdoc.
 Once the student graduates or the postdoc leaves for their next position, the code they developed is left without a maintainer.

 This sustainability problem is further compounded by challenges arising from the academic environment.
-Students often have little previous background in programming, and usually also only have a superficial understanding of the project.
+Students often have little previous background in programming---not to mention software engineering---and usually also only have a superficial understanding of the project.
 These two features tend to lead to code that is hard to understand and hard to maintain.
 Moreover, sometimes the original author leaves before the project is finished, and a new student or postdoc takes their place: rinse and repeat.

 Once the initial implementation is finished, in the best case it is included in a program package.
 The issue here is that this initial implementation is rarely written for clarity and for ease of maintenance, because the first implementation is rarely perfect.
 Unless significant development time is later spent to refactor and clean up the initial implementation---which typically only happens when there is a direct research based need---this research-level code prevails in the program package, aging in peace.